outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - questions
       - what combinations of velocity/time/scale produce equal positions/perspectives, and are there stable paths between them
         - what differences in potential emerge in different perspectives (differences in potential like reversibility)
-        - how many different perspectives are there, and do they stabilize to a particular perspective in a vacuum
+        - how many different perspective types are there, and do they stabilize to a particular perspective in a vacuum
       - which change measurement syncs the best with time progression
       - which metadata (scale) are the best sources of randomness structures found in
       - which structures can store one-directional time (aka information)